Why are Big Brands Adopting D2C Models?

-We will be discussing the various benefits of creating a D2C channel and how the technology landscape has evolved to enabled companies to achieve this without being dependant on the retailer.
-Learn why you should cut out the retail 'middle-man'to improve your margins among may other benefits such as gaining new customers and improving brand loyalty.
+We will be discussing the various benefits of creating a D2C channel and how the technology landscape has evolved to enabled companies to achieve this without being dependent on the retailer.
+Learn why you should cut out the retail 'middle-man' to improve your margins among many other benefits such as gaining new customers and improving brand loyalty.

 A Consumer-Led Marketplace